domsson/candies/README.md

 - Simple program/script that returns as soon as possible
 - If possible, compiled native binary or shell script
-- Disable `stdout` buffering before printing the result
+- Set `stdout` to line buffering before printing the result
 - On success, print the result and a line break to `stdout`
 - On error, print nothing, just return with `EXIT_FAILURE`
 - By default, omit units (`%`, `°C`, etc) in the output